There is only one way for effective weight loss and that is by changing your life and taking action towards what you have lost control over.

 The same goes when you have achieved your ideal weight.
 You didn’t lose the weight because you took a magic pill, it was because of the work you put in that gave you the results.
 In other words, you must continue doing what you did to get where you are to maintain your ideal body weight.
 For example, if you’ve been lifting weights 3 times a week, walking 2 times a week for 30 minutes and eating healthily, that is exactly what you need to continue doing to maintain such ideal weight.
 Stick with these habits for life, and you will never have to deal with having those extra pounds.

 Let’s go over the whole plan again: Find your “why,” get excited about exercise, set goals, take action, know how to deal with problems and stress because they will always be there, and just keep at it.
-That is all you have to do.
+That is all you have to do and this how to ignite your motivation.

 Custom Body Fitness is located in Glenwood Springs CO and Carbondale CO